feedback-house/developer-portal/docs/api/business-division/api-business-division-delete.md

 ## API details

-This endpoint allows delete `business division` data.
+This endpoint allows delete `business division`.

 Given the id of business division, the api will delete it and return the id.